 You can find successful write-on submissions from previous years below.
 While not error-free, they represent strong and highly graded submissions.
 They should be used as guides, but should not determine the form, structure, or style of your final product.

-The 2019 Chicago-Kent Law Review Summer Candidacy Program will run from late June to early July 2019.
-Please contact Executive Notes & Comments Editor Paige Smith with any questions.
+The 2020 Chicago-Kent Law Review Summer Candidacy Program will run from late June to early July 2020.
+Please contact Executive Notes & Comments Editor Carter Frambes with any questions.

-The instructions and materials for the 2019 Summer Candidacy Program will be available below soon.
+The instructions, prompt, and source packet* for the 2020 Summer Candidacy Program are available here.